ds-raw/BeybladeDetection/README.md

 - Battle Outcome Detection: Determines the winner and saves all relevant information 🏅.

 ## 🛠️ Logic Behind Detecting a Stopped Beyblade 🔍
-To determine whether a Beyblade has stopped spinning, the script employs a technique that involves comparing consecutive frames from the video.
+To determine whether a Beyblade has stopped spinning, the script employs a technique that involves comparing consecutive frames from the video (Motion Detection using Frame Differencing.).
 Here’s how it works step by step:

 1. Capture Video Frames 🎥:
    The video is processed frame by frame, allowing the model to analyze the position and status of the Beyblades in real-time.